Skip to content

 Not all cookies work well in ice cream, but Oreos are uniquely suited to infusing and creating an amazing ice cream flavor:

-• Low butter content – There’s a rumor Oreos are vegan, which I cannot confirm or deny.
-BUT Oreos do have the benefit of being a packaged cooking, meaning they have a low natural butter content (you know when cookies have greasy bottoms?
+• Low butter content – There’s a rumor that Oreos are vegan, which I cannot confirm or deny.
+BUT Oreos do have the benefit of being a packaged cookie, meaning they have a low natural butter content (you know when cookies have greasy bottoms?
 That’s kind of what I mean.
 Oreos don’t have that).
 This means the excess butter can’t make the ice cream base greasy or heavy.
 Instead, they easily infuse into the base without adding any additional fat that may impact the texture.

-• Dutch-processed cocoa flavor – While Oreos don’t use this cocoa powder, they mimic that really delicious alkalized flavor.
+• Dutch-processed cocoa flavor – While Oreos don’t explicitly use Dutch-processed cocoa powder, they mimic that really delicious alkalized flavor.
 I think of it like a mellow, rich chocolate taste without bitterness.
 When infused, it translates into a chocolate ice cream that tastes natural and balanced rather than overly sweet, fudgy, or artificial.

 • Nostalgia! – Few flavors bring you back the way Oreos do.
-Infusing them into a homemade ice cream takes a childhood favorite and transforms it into something elevated while keeping you to your roots.
+Infusing them into a homemade ice cream takes a childhood favorite and transforms it into something elevated while keeping you connected to your roots.

 whipped egg yolks to make ice cream